Bosphorus Swing Festival

 more to be announced...

-Just a short walk from the metro, surrounded by cozy cafés and little spots where you can grab a coffee, a bite, or a drink between classes.
-By night, the doors open to unforgettable parties where the music and dance take over.
+Just a short walk from the metro, the venue is surrounded by cozy cafés and small local spots where you can safely grab a coffee, a bite, or a drink between classes.
+As night falls, the doors open to unforgettable parties where music and dance take over.

-A place where old-school elegance meets the spirit of Istanbul.
+A place where old-school elegance meets the spirit of Istanbul — comfortable, accessible, and reassuring for international guests.

 SPONSORSHIPS